 Arches old and new during the transition.

-Before the new bridge was built, you could see a slight trough where the original channel flowed under the single arch of the old bridge.
+Before the new bridge was built, you could see a slight trough where the original channel flowed under the main arch of the old bridge.
 The arch, similar to those of the Paddock Viaduct and the Henderson Street Bridge (1930), was part of the 1914 construction on the east side of the 1954 river channel.

 New piers and beams built in 1954 to extend the old bridge over the 1954 channel.